First-Iraqi-Bank/fib-laravel-payment-sdk/README.md

 protected $paymentService;

-// Inject the FIBPaymentIntegrationService in your controller's construct. public function __construct(FIBPaymentIntegrationService $paymentService) {
+// Inject the FIBPaymentIntegrationService in your controller's construct and FIBAuthIntegrationService for using multi account funtionality. public function __construct(FIBPaymentIntegrationService $paymentService, FIBAuthIntegrationService $fibAuthIntegrationService)
+{
     $this->paymentService = $paymentService;
+    $this->fibAuthIntegrationService = $fibAuthIntegrationService;
 }

 try {

+    //call the setAccount method of the FIBAuthIntegrationService for using another account rather than default one
+    $this->fibAuthIntegrationService->setAccount('second_account');

     // Call the createPayment method of the FIBPaymentIntegrationService
     $response = $this->paymentService->createPayment(1000, 'http://localhost/callback', 'Your payment description', 'http://localhost/redirectUri');